experience on our website. If you continue, we'll assume that you are happy to receive

 You are trespassing on the railway and putting your life in danger if you:

-Vandalism is when someone deliberately damages railway property.
-Common types of vandalism on the railway include graffiti, litter, flytipping and breaking and damaging railway property (such as fences, bridges, signs and tracks).
+Vandalism is deliberate damage to railway property.
+Common types include graffiti, litter, flytipping and breaking and damaging railway property (such as fences, bridges, signs and tracks).

 Trespassing and vandalising on the railway is a criminal offence which carries a fine of up to £1,000.
 Graffiti is also a serious crime which can result in a prison sentence.